 Data is your most important business asset.
-And, yet, it’s probably sitting around unused.
+And, yet, most of it is probably sitting around unused.
 On average, up to 55% of data collected by companies goes unused for analysis.

 But why is that?

-Modern-day data analysis combines various techniques and tools, from data mining and text analytics to business intelligence (BI) and data visualization.
+Modern-day data analysis methods combine various techniques and tools, from data mining and text analytics to business intelligence (BI) and data visualization.
+There are simple data analysis tools, like Excel, to advanced AI data analysis tools that can extract impressive insights with very little human intervention.
 They all play an important role in helping companies improve their processes and decision-making.

-In this article, we’ll provide a definition of data analysis, the different types of data you can analyze, and why data analysis is important for making smarter decisions.
-We’ll also outline the various analysis techniques, and the steps you need to take to get started with data analysis.
+In this article, we’ll explain the different types of data you can analyze, describe the data analysis process, and why data analysis is important for making smarter decisions.
+We’ll also outline the various data analysis techniques and the steps to analyze data.

 Data analysis is the process of cleaning, analyzing, interpreting, and visualizing data using various techniques and business intelligence tools.
 Data analysis tools help you discover relevant insights that lead to smarter and more effective decision-making.